-In particular, knowing your audience allows you to determine what is relevant, what content and type of content you need to include (data points vs examples vs inspirational stories vs comic references) and enables you to prepare accordingly.
-Sometimes this might mean having the relevant props or supporting items ready too - whether it be a couple of slides showing the key data points, or a roadmap outlining the next steps in the journey, or, in my case, a pair of ski gloves and a hockey stick.
+In particular, knowing your audience allows you to determine what is relevant, what content and what type of content you need to include (data points vs examples vs inspirational stories vs comic references) and enables you to prepare accordingly.
+Sometimes this might mean having the relevant props or supporting items ready too - whether it be a couple of slides showing key data points or a roadmap outlining the next steps in the journey.

-My personal preference is to write the entire speech (including optimistic instructions to 'pause for laughter') in advance.
-Even if, during the performance, I choose to digress from my planned text, I feel confident knowing that I have a plan I can return to, if needed.
-I know others who find their speech can feel stilted if they try to stick too closely to a script.
-They therefore prefer to have a clear view of the overarching structure but to not focus too much on the exact words, in advance.
-These methods are largely down to personal preference and so it is good to try a few methods out to see which feel most comfortable.
-Which segways rather nicely into our third tip...
+Some swear by outlining their entire speech in advance.
+Even if, during your presentation, you choose to digress from your planned text, you can feel confident knowing that you have a plan to return to if needed.
+Others prefer to have a clear view of the overarching structure but to not focus too much on the exact words in advance.
+The method you choose is largely down to personal preference and so it's good to try a few methods out to see which feels most comfortable.

-It sounds so obvious and yet one of the most important steps in delivering a great speech is practicing in advance.
-Whether in front of the mirror, your housemates, or your mum - just practicing saying the words clearly will help you to identify any problematic areas - moments where you can't find the right words or where you stumble around the point or where you speak too quickly.
+One of the most important steps in delivering a great speech is practising in advance.
+Even the head of TED emphasises the importance of rehearsing when concocting a speech.
+Whether in front of the mirror, your housemates, or your mum - just practising saying the words clearly will help you identify any problematic areas - moments where you can't find the right words or where you stumble around the point or speak too quickly.

-If you can, videoing yourself in advance of your speech is a great way to see where you excel and where you need more work.
-It can be a bit mortifying (I've hated my voice ever since I did this) but it will help you to spot tendencies or habits that you develop in speech when you're nervous.
-Typical traits include saying 'like' or 'kind of' too much, adding 'err' between each word or playing with your hands.
+If you can, record yourself in advance.
+This is a great way to see where you excel and where you need more work.
+It can be a bit mortifying but it will help you spot tendencies or habits that you develop in speech when you're nervous.
+Typical traits include saying 'like' or 'kind of' too much, adding 'um' between each word or playing with your hands.

-Practice delivering your speech much more slowly than you normally speak - even comically slowly - in order to practice pulling the pace back and forcing yourself to control the speed.
-Similarly, practice with and without your notes - both to ensure you are able to look up from your prompts to build eye contact from time to time, and to spot where you loose your thread without your prompts.
+Practise delivering your speech slower than you normally speak - this will help you learn how to pull back the pace and force yourself to control your talking speed.
+Similarly, practise with and without your notes - both to ensure you are able to look up from your prompts to build eye contact from time to time, and to spot where you lose your thread.

-However, practice can mean a few different things.
-As well as practicing a particular speech in advance of your big day, practicing the art of public speaking by stepping up for other opportunities is a great way to build confidence and develop your skills.
-By nominating yourself to provide the team update in your weekly meeting or to present the Christmas sports team awards or to deliver a few words on your Aunt's birthday - these are all fantastic chances to put your skills into practice and... practice!
+As well as practising a particular speech in advance of your big day, practising the art of public speaking by stepping up for other opportunities is a great way to build your confidence and develop your skills.
+By nominating yourself to provide the team update in your weekly meeting or present the Christmas sports team awards or deliver a few words on your Aunt's birthday - these are all fantastic chances to put your skills to the test.

-Now you've done all the hard work, the final part is about ensuring you and the room are ready for your speech.
-Make sure you have a glass of water to hand to avoid drying up with nerves.
-If you're required to use a microphone be sure to check how it works beforehand including whether or not you need to turn it on before use.
+Now you've done the hard work, the final part is about ensuring you and the room are ready for your speech.
+Make sure you have a glass of water handy.
+If you're required to use a microphone be sure to check how it works beforehand including whether or not you need to turn it on before using it.

-Many speakers use notes or prompts to assist their memory during a speech - either of which are a great idea if they work for you.
-If you chose to use them, make sure you have a spare copy available (nothing worse than having your vital notes lost and missing two minutes before you start) and that you have printed the notes in a big enough font to allow you to hold them away from your face.
+Many speakers use notes or prompts to assist their memory during a speech.
+If you chose to use them, make sure you have a spare copy available and that you have printed the notes in a big enough font to allow you to hold them away from your face.